 #phenko nahi recycle karo

-In the pursuit to take care of the environment, ISPF and IPUA along with the Kabadiwala have taken the initiative of GREEN REVOLUTION that aims at recycling the used mattresses and not allowing them to go to the landfill, thus achieving maximum impact on environmental sustainability and pollution control
+In the pursuit to take care of the environment, ISPF and IPUA along with the Kabadiwala have taken the initiative of GREEN REVOLUTION of #phenko nahi recycle karo that aims at recycling the used mattresses and not allowing them to go to the landfill, thus achieving maximum impact on environmental sustainability and pollution control

 Bhopal BMC Commissioner K.V.S Choudary, I.A.S along with BMC additional Commissioner MP Singh, and the President of Association of All Industries, Mandideep Rajeev Agrawal, inaugurated India’s first ever Mattress recycling campaign, an initiative of the Indian Sleep Product Federation (ISPF), Indian Polyurethane Association (IPUA) and The Kabadiwala.
 Madanlal Gurjar, Vice President and Vijay Gaur, Secretary of Govindpura Industries Association also participated in the campaign and extended their full support.

-In the pursuit to take care of the environment, ISPF and IPUA along with the Kabadiwala have taken the initiative of Green Revolution that aims at recycling the used mattresses and not allowing them to go to the landfill, thus to achieve maximum impact on environment sustainability and pollution control.
+In the pursuit to take care of the environment, ISPF and IPUA along with the Kabadiwala have taken the initiative of Green Revolution through #phenko nahi recycle karo that aims at recycling the used mattresses and not allowing them to go to the landfill, thus achieving maximum impact on the environment sustainability and pollution control.

-Under the campaign, the old mattress would be picked up from the consumer’s doorstep as per their request on the Kabadiwala app/website or on call.
-Consumers will also get a discount redemption coupon as a token of appreciation towards their contribution for environment sustainability.
+Under the campaign, the old mattress would be picked up from the consumer’s doorstep as per their request on the Kabadiwala app/website or call.
+Consumers will also get a discount redemption coupon as a token of appreciation towards their contribution to environmental sustainability.
 They can redeem the coupon against any product from Mattress Circular Journey retail partners.

 A mattress consists of a wide variety of recyclable raw materials like Foam, cotton, coir, metal spring or rubber.
-These mattresses are however simply disposed of by households that eventually adds up to unsanitary landfills posing severe hazard to the environment as the Land becomes barren, soil loses fertility, landfills release harmful gases and pollutes the air, and thousands of animals die.
+These mattresses are however simply disposed of by households which eventually adds up to unsanitary landfills posing a severe hazard to the environment as the Land becomes barren, soil loses fertility, landfills release harmful gases and pollute the air, and thousands of animals die.

-The used mattresses are highly recyclable (between 80-90 percent of each mattress by weight), and majority of components like steel and polyurethane have positive recyclable market value.
+The used mattresses are highly recyclable (between 80-90 percent of each mattress by weight), and most components like steel and polyurethane have positive recyclable market value.
 So instead of throwing it out, one can consider recycling an old mattress – easily and affordably.

-The initiative will promote the Indian mattress industry as a green industry.
-It will also help people to dispose of their mattresses in an eco-friendly manner, taking them towards a sustainable living.
-The participating dealers will be certified as a sustainable retail shop.
+The initiative of #phenko nahi recycle karo will promote the Indian mattress industry as a green industry.
+It will also help people to dispose of their mattresses in an eco-friendly manner, taking them towards sustainable living.
+The participating dealers will be certified as a sustainable retail shops.

-India’s first Mattress recycling campaign under the guidance of ISPF and IPUA has started from Bhopal, which will significantly help in regulating mattress circular economy, in saving environment and natural resources.
+India’s first Mattress recycling campaign under the guidance of ISPF and IPUA has started from Bhopal, which will significantly help in regulating the mattress circular economy, in saving the environment and natural resources.

-The initiative will be highly supported by BMC for its huge success; BMC appreciates such causes that fulfil the aim of missions like Swacch Bharat says K.V.S.
+The initiative of #phenko nahi recycle karo will be highly supported by BMC for its huge success; BMC appreciates such causes that fulfil the aim of missions like Swacch Bharat says K.V.S.
 Choudary, BMC Commissioner.

 How it Works?

-To educate the dealers on this new initiative, ISPF and IPUA held a virtual dealer meet on July 9, 2021.
+To educate the dealers on #phenko nahi recycle karo, a new initiative, ISPF and IPUA held a virtual dealer meeting on July 9, 2021.
 About 20 dealers representing five brands took active participation.
 They were given the complete details and shared benefits for them and consumers as well.
 Dealers received several examples and were educated mainly on how customers will be benefitted from this.

 Pilot Success

-After a trial of 5 to 6 weeks this initiative got an encouraging response and the project would be scaled up to 100 dealers shortly.
-Similarly, the ISPF is planned to conduct a trial run with another agency at Hyderabad very soon.
-“As the response is encouraging ISPF and IPUA would be glad take this forward with all enthusiasm”, says S Sundaresan, Secretary, ISPF.
+After a trial of 5 to 6 weeks, this initiative got an encouraging response and the project would be scaled up to 100 dealers shortly.
+Similarly, the ISPF is planning to conduct a trial run with another agency in Hyderabad very soon.
+“As the response is encouraging ISPF and IPUA would be glad to take this forward with all enthusiasm”, says S Sundaresan, Secretary, ISPF.